Syncano/website/_posts/2015-05-20-introduction-to-image-processing.markdown

 ##Object recognition

 Object detection is really just a generalized case of facial recognition.
 All you need to do is apply a different xml file and you'll get what you need.
-In an effort to not just show you the same technique over and over again, let's go over some other ways we can detect objects using opencv.
+In an effort to not just show you the same technique over and over again, let's go over some other ways we can detect objects using OpenCV.

 ###Corner detection